arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

  - memory consumption
  - CPU utilization

-### Scaling the Requests store
+### Scaling the Request Store
-Since the requests store is doing all the heavy lifting and storing a lot of data in memory, this would not scale if kept on a single instance.
+Since the Request Store is doing all the heavy lifting and storing a lot of data in memory, this would not scale if kept on a single instance.
 We would need to horizontally scale this system and for that, we shard the store using configuration key key and use consistent hashing to find the machine that holds the data for the key.

-To facilitate sharding and making things seamless for the decision engine we will have a Requests store proxy which will act as the entry point to access requests store data.
+To facilitate sharding and making things seamless for the decision engine we will have a Request Store proxy which will act as the entry point to access Request Store data.
 It will abstract out all the complexities of distributed data, replication, and failures.

 ### Scaling the Configuration store
 The number of configurations would be high but it would be relatively simple to scale since we are using a NoSQL solution, sharding on configuration key `key` would help us achieve horizontal scalability.

-Similar to requests store proxy we will have a proxy for Configuration store that would be an abstraction over the distributed configuration stores.
+Similar to Request Store proxy we will have a proxy for Configuration store that would be an abstraction over the distributed configuration stores.

 ## High-level design
 The overall high-level design of the entire system looks something like this